eirikt/default-webapp-vue-vite-vercel/README.md

 # Default Webapp 2024
 *Vercel/Vite/Vue/TypeScript/Tailwind*

-My default (opinionated/favourite) setup for web application development—a single-page application (SPA) with client-side rendering, to be more precise.
+My default (opinionated/favourite) setup for web application development in 2024—a single-page application (SPA) with client-side rendering, to be more precise.
 (I guess that statement (the opinionated/favourite part) will remain true one year or so after the date of the last commit...)

 This is first and foremost a personal write-up.
 Yet, it will (maybe) end up like a "web project starter", a well-documented starting-point for a project, like a boilerplate—or just a basic tutorial.
-I will take a somewhat "naïve approach" when growing this codebase—arguing for and introducing features and tooling on the way as we go along, commit by commit, statement by statement.
+I will take a somewhat naïve approach when growing this codebase—arguing for and introducing features and tooling on the way as we go along, commit by commit, statement by statement.

 A live version is hosted on Vercel, as:
 >https://defaultwebapp.vercel.app

 ...

-This repository/project is sort of an update of my previous "default webapp" projects:
+This repository/project is yet another iteration of previous "default webapp" projects:
 - https://github.com/eirikt/default-webapp-elm-now (2018)
 - https://github.com/eirikt/default-webapp-heroku (2014-2015)